 In October of 2016, the Company decided to offer for sale its Ethostream High-Speed Internet Access ("HSIA") subsidiary.
 While EthoStream is one of the largest public HSIA providers in the world, providing services to more than 12.0 million users monthly across a network of approximately 1,800 locations, the Company will focus on its higher growth potential EcoSmart Platform line.
-The operating results of Ethostream for the years ended December 31, 2017 and 2016 have been reclassified as discontinued operations in the consolidated statements of operations and as of December 31, 2016 as assets and liabilities held for sale in the consolidated balance sheet.
+The operating results of Ethostream for the years ended December 31, 2017 have been reclassified as discontinued operations in the consolidated statements of operations.
 The Company closed the sale of EthoStream, LLC on March 29, 2017 and the impact on the Company's liquidity as a result of the proceeds from the sale is expected to allow for greater strategic investment in marketing and research and development by the Company.